Our Corporate Philanthropy Practices

 In these cases, both organizations are intrinsically motivated to ensure the other’s success.
 The relationships are grounded in mutual trust.
 Each brings their own unique expertise to the table.
 Collectively, we create positive social and/or environmental impact that is greater than either of us could accomplish on our own.

-Our relationships with organizations like B Local Illinois, where Tim served as Board Chair for many years, as well as Climate Ride, and the Alliance for the Great Lakes exemplify this.
-A gold standard.
+Our relationships with organizations like B Local Illinois, Climate Ride, and the Alliance for the Great Lakes exemplify this, as does our membership in the World Wide Web Consortium (W3C).

 Sustainable Web Design homepage